illusivegit/Opentelemetry_Observability_Lab/docs/phase-1-docker-compose/ARCHITECTURE.md

 This proof of concept is **milestone 1** in a multi-year learning journey:

-- **Phase 2:** Advanced security, policy as code, artifact management
+- **Phase 2:** Policy as code, advanced SAST/DAST, artifact management, Vault revival
-- **Phase 3:** Kubernetes migration, service mesh, multi-node orchestration
+- **Phase 3:** Kubernetes refactoring with Istio/Envoy, ArgoCD GitOps, Helm & Ansible automation
-- **Phase 4:** Hybrid cloud experimentation with 5 R's migration strategies
+- **Phase 4:** Cloud-native AWS migration with iterative ECS/EKS deployments and managed telemetry
-- **Phase 5:** Bare metal self-hosting, complex networking, Ansible automation

 Each phase builds on the previous, reinforcing skills while adding new capabilities.
 The **on-prem domain** provides the solid foundation; the **cloud-native domain** provides the future direction.